yoctore/yocto-hint/README.md

 All the time we need to install jshint and jscs separately and we must configure each tools for a complete validation.

-That why we created this tools, to have a unique tools for a complete programming validation.
+That why we created this tools, to have a unique and ready to use tools for a complete programming validation.

-## How to use
+## Installation

 ```shell
 npm install yocto-hint --save-dev
 ```

-### Installation & Options
+### How to use & options
 In your project's Gruntfile, add a section named `yoctohint` to the data object passed into `grunt.initConfig()`.

 ```javascript